r-lib/gargle/revdep/gargle-specific-revdep-notes.md

 Now, I actually care more than about getting just gargle onto CRAN.
 I really want gargle to work with all of those client packages in real life, for real users.
 So once I got all the crancache issues fixed, I ran revdep checks yet again, with all the env vars available.
 This was largely successful except for googledrive.

+## Parallel checks

-There was intermittent test failure for functions that create files, i.e. in tests with a lot of quick file creation and deletion.
+There was intermittent test failure for googledrive functions that create files, i.e. in tests with a lot of quick file creation and deletion.
 I hypothesized that the 2 different check runs (against CRAN gargle and dev gargle) were actually interfering with each other.

 So I made sure to queue up just googledrive then rerun revdep checks **with just 1 worker**.
 Usually we use 4 workers.
 But in this case, I don't want any checks running in parallel.
 And this worked.